smallangi/AllAboutUnstructuredData/Summarization/Readme.md

 # Summarization

 There are two types of Summarization scenarios
 1. Generic summarization.
-This is all about going through the entire document and giving overall summary.
+This is all about going through the entire document and giving overall summary.Ex:
+    * Summarize the document
+    * Identify main theme(s)
 2. Insights based summary.
 In this case, it is about generating summary around specific insights from the document.
+Ex:
-Ex: Generating summary based on risks or issues identified in the document.
+    * Identify risks or concerns in the earnings transcript and summarize them
+    * Identify budget allocations and provide concise summary

 In the first case you can leverage generic summarization template available out there and customize a bit to get what you need.
 For the second scenario, you would need to spend time on the prompt template to get what you need.

+## Summarization scenario examples
+Here are some of the summarization scenarios where LLMs can be applied
+*   News Articles: Summarizing news articles to provide quick, digestible overviews of current events
+* Academic Papers: Condensing research papers or academic articles to highlight the main findings, methodology, and conclusions.
+* Business Reports: Summarizing lengthy business reports, financial analyses, or market research for efficient decision-making.
+* Legal Documents: Condensing legal briefs, case law, or legislation to highlight the key points and implications.
+* Reviews: Aggregating and summarizing multiple enity(product/rule etc) reviews to capture overall sentiment and key opinions.
+* Technical Manuals: Summarizing complex technical manuals into user-friendly guides or quick reference materials.
+ ....etc etc etc

+ ## Solution Approaches

 Genering summary for large documents can be a tricky.
 Folliwng are the approaches one can take to generate summary.
 First three are well documented here https://python.langchain.com/docs/use_cases/summarization .
 There are many articles that talk pro/cons of these 3 approaches.

 Followinag are some of the main points based on my research and expriences

 1. Stuff
     * This is the best option, if the text is with in token limit of the LLM model.